Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 The Limits of Pure Vector Search

-However, vector search struggles in several scenarios:
+However, vector search struggles in several real-world scenarios:

 - Short queries: Single-word or very short queries often lack enough semantic context for embeddings to work effectively.